telerik/kendo-ui-core/docs/controls/data-management/grid/walkthrough.md

 * `multiple row`
 * `multiple cell`

-For more information on the selection functionality and its limitations in the Grid, refer to the [introductory article of the widget]({% slug overview_kendoui_grid_widget %}#configuration-Selection).
+#### The row Value

+The `row` value is set by default and enables a single row selection.
+It functions in the same way as the `selectable: true` configuration.

+###### Example

+    $("#grid").kendoGrid({
+        selectable: "row",
+        // other configuration
+    });

+#### The cell Value

+The `cell` value enables the selection of individual cells within the Grid.

+###### Example

+    $("#grid").kendoGrid({
+        selectable: "cell",
+        // other configuration
+    });

+#### The multiple row Value

+The `multiple row` value allows users to select multiple rows within the Grid.

+###### Example

+    $("#grid").kendoGrid({
+        selectable: "multiple row",
+        // other configuration
+    });

+#### The multiple cell Value

+The `multiple cell` value enables the selection of multiple cells within the Grid.

+###### Example

+    $("#grid").kendoGrid({
+        selectable: "multiple cell",
+        // other configuration
+    });

+When the multiple selection is enabled, it is possible to select multiple rows or cells by dragging the mouse cursor and select them in a similar way to a block of text.

+> **Important**
+> * Selection is not persisted when the Grid is rebound, that is, when paging, filtering, sorting, editing, or virtual scrolling occurs.
+To achieve such behavior, [use this custom implementation]({% slug howto_persist_row_selection_paging_sorting_filtering_grid %}).
+> * Selection performance may decrease when the page size is too large, or if no paging is used, and the Grid is rendering hundreds or thousands of items.
+This behavior is most frequently seen in Internet Explorer.
+Grouping, hierarchy, and frozen columns also have a negative impact on the selection performance, because these features make the HTML output of the Grid more complex.
+Therefore, it is recommended to use paging and a reasonable page size.

 ### Paging

-To configure the paging functionality of the Grid, use Boolean configuration options.
-By default, paging&mdash;as well as grouping and sorting&mdash;are disabled, while scrolling is enabled.
+By default, paging is disabled.

-The paging function of the Grid is controlled by the `pageable` option.
+The paging functionality of the Grid is controlled by the `pageable` option.
+To configure it, use Boolean parameters.

 Additionally, you have to indicate to the Grid the number of records to display on each page as well as the total number of records in the dataset.
 Specify the `pageSize` on the data source and the field in the dataset that will contain the total count of records.

 ###### Example